 For freshmen and sophomores in all other schools and colleges (not including entering first year students), if you will have earned a minimum of 18 credits at the time of enrollment and have met the minimum excess credit requirement, you may register for a maximum of 19 credits (instead of the normal 17).
 For juniors and seniors who have a grade point average of at least 3.0 in the previous semester, you may enroll in up to 21 credits (instead of the normal 18).

 Students who would like to register for more than the maximum credits listed above must obtain permission from their advisors and academic deans.

 As an undergraduate student in the Honors Program, you receive the same library privileges as a graduate student.
 This allows you to borrow most books for a longer period of time and removes limitations as to the number of books you can take out at one time.
 To activate your library privileges, simply ask the staff at the library’s front desk (remember to bring your UConn ID with you).

 Honors housing supports the academic, social, and cultural growth of Honors students.
 Living in Honors housing facilitates a stronger sense of community within the program and encourages your development as a scholar, thinker, and leader.
-Most first-year Honors students are assigned to the Honors first-year residential community in Buckley Hall.
-You may wish to continue living in Honors housing after your first year: in the sophomore Honors community in Brock Hall, in the upper class Honors residence Wilson Hall, or in the Honors halls of Connecticut Commons.
+Most first-year Honors students are assigned to the Honors first-year residential community.
+You may wish to continue living in Honors housing after your first year.
 Learn more.